Inheritance Tax - Business Property Relief

 • Business property relief is available after an ownership period of two years.

-Types of property that qualifies
+Types of property that currently qualifies

 Inheritance tax (IHT) legislation (IHTA 1984) provides relief for certain types of business or business property included in either a lifetime transfer or the deceased’s death estate.
 Relief is available for business property anywhere in the world.